CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ![](img/cow.PNG)

 * **Overview**: Specular exponent added as an input to the g-buffers.
 Passed using the alpha channel of the normal buffer.
-* **Performance Impact**: None, cause the exponent is simply passed along the alpha channel of the normal buffer.
+* **Performance Impact**: None, the exponent is simply passed along the alpha channel of the normal buffer.

 ## References